jenanos/homepage/README.md

 ## Prerequisites

-- Node.js 18.18 or newer (Next.js 14 requirement)
+- Node.js 18.18 or newer (Next.js 14 requirement, pinned via `.nvmrc`)
 - npm 9 or newer

 If you use `nvm` or another version manager, run `nvm use` before the commands below.